varezers/varezers.github.io/content/post/2020-01-11-on-painting.md

 Besides a large and a medium brush of both synthetic and natural bristles I find fan brush and a large "utility" brush really useful.
 I would recommend to own tiny natural bristle brush but painting knife does the job at precision a lot better.

 **Paint** - Choose only "artist" or "professional" labeled paints as cheaper ones have no "archivability" and will definitely brown much quicker.
-No need for all of them - they are supposed to be mixed.
+Some non-artist paints I got are not solid enough, come with separated oil from pygment, apply in a very liquid manner.
+No need for all different colours - they are supposed to be mixed.
 [If fourteen is enough for Bob Ross's favourites](//www.bobross.com/product-p/r135.htm) then it is enough for everybody.
 I have began with monochromatic paintings for which one colour, a white and a black are enough.

 **How to read paint information** - usually tubes of paint will contain following on them: